statisticsnorway/dapla-dev/content/en/docs/jupyter.md

 ---
-title: "Jupyter Hub and Lab"
+title: "Jupyter"
 linkTitle: "Jupyter"
-weight: 100
+weight: 80
 description: >-
-     Page description for heading and indexes.
+     Information about how JupyterLab is hosted on JupyterHub, where the code and configuration is, and what improvements could be made
 ---

 ## What is Jupyter?
-(Notebooks, JupyterLab, JupyterHub)

 ### Notebooks and JupyterLab
 Jupyter notebook is a web browser based tool for interactive data analysis, visualization, and exploration.
 It supports dusins of popular languages, most notably Python and R. JupyterLab is a development environment for notebooks that like the notebooks themselves also runs in the browser.